Cardio: Which Style Is Right For Me?

 - How much cardio should I do?

-Choosing a style of cardio you love is one of the easiest ways to stick to your fitness goals, so figuring out which one is right for you is really important.
+Choosing a style of cardio you love is an easy way to stick to your fitness goals and take care of your health, so it pays to figure out which one is right for you!

 What is cardio?

-Cardio is any continuous exercise that gets your heart rate up.
+Cardio is any continuous exercise that increases your breathing and heart rate for a prolonged period of time.
 It typically involves repeatedly moving large muscles in your arms, legs and hips.
 Think running, brisk walking, cycling, skipping and dancing.

 When you do cardio exercises, you breathe faster and more deeply to get more oxygen into your blood.
 This makes your heart beat faster so it can deliver more blood from your lungs to your muscles.

-Lower intensity cardio leads to slight increases in your heart rate, while more vigorous cardio results in bigger increases – and can leave you feeling quite out of breath!
+Lower intensity cardio like walking leads to slight increases in your heart rate, while more vigorous cardio like running results in bigger increases – and can leave you feeling quite out of breath!

 Should you do cardio?